robang74/porteus-usb-installer/README.md

 ### Copyright

-(C) 2025, Roberto A. Foglietta &lt;roberto.foglietta@gmail.com&gt;, licenced under BSD 3-clauses terms.
+(C) 2025, Roberto A. Foglietta &lt;roberto.foglietta@gmail.com&gt;, licensed under BSD 3-clauses terms.

 **Note**: the boot screen image, also used for background, is included here as per *fair-use* terms, only.